Linuxfabrik/lfops/roles/duplicity/README.md

 * On RHEL-compatible systems, the EPEL repository must be enabled (role: [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel)).
 * `duplicity`, `python-swiftclient` and `python-keystoneclient` must be installed into a Python 3 virtual environment in `/opt/python-venv/duplicity` (role: [linuxfabrik.lfops.python_venv](https://github.com/Linuxfabrik/lfops/tree/main/roles/python_venv)).
+* On RHEL-compatible systems, enable the EPEL repository.
+On Rocky 9+, also enable the CRB Repo ("Code Ready Builder") to be able to install `python3-virtualenv`.
+This can be done using the [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel) and [linuxfabrik.lfops.repo_baseos](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_baseos) roles.
+* Install `duplicity`, `python-swiftclient` and `python-keystoneclient` into a Python 3 virtual environment in `/opt/python-venv/duplicity`.
+This can be done using the [linuxfabrik.lfops.python_venv](https://github.com/Linuxfabrik/lfops/tree/main/roles/python_venv) role.

 **Attention**